 It was great working on these larger projects, as I was still learning each of the techniques and would often come across problems or issues I might face in the real world.

-Being able to talk with the industry professionals at CG Spectrum during these projects greatly helped me through some tough areas and taught me much more, in preparation for moving back into the paying world of a freelance 3D artist.
+Being able to talk with the industry pros at CG Spectrum greatly helped me through some tough areas and taught me much more, in preparation for moving back into the paying world of a freelance 3D artist.

 Sometimes it’s just trial and error, but knowing and understanding the data you're looking at greatly increases your chances of pushing your simulations in the right direction.